 All activity registrations will be open for at least two weeks, but you are encouraged to organize and add players to your team prior to registration by signing up on that league or tournament's waitlist.
 Team creation will be open the first day of the semester for all activities.

 - Find the sport that you want to participate in.
 In addition to signing up, some sports have an entry fee and a captain’s quiz to complete.

-- Some leagues have a mandatory captains meeting which is listed at the top of the sport page.
-A representative of your team MUST attend (does not have to be the team captain if unavailable).
+- Some leagues have a mandatory captains' meeting which is listed at the top of the sport page.
+A representative of your team MUST attend (does not have to be the team captain if they are unavailable).

 - More information on how to complete time preferences are included here.

 B. Adding Players to the team